thin-edge/thin-edge.io/docs/src/howto-guides/child_device_config_management_agent.md

-# Enable configuration management on child devices
+# Configuration management for child devices

 Configuration management can be enabled for child devices using the same `c8y-configuration-plugin`, used for configuration management on thin-edge devices.